 Re-registration of UK marks in other countries

-You can also extend an existing UK intellectual property registration, including trade mark registration, to a number of other countries after completing certain local formalities.
+You can extend an existing UK intellectual property registration, including trade mark registration, to a number of other countries after completing certain local formalities.
 See a list of countries where extension of UK trade mark rights is possible.